 - And others

-If these conservative treatment therapies failed to ease your symptoms caused by lumbar or cervical canal stenosis, contact Laser Spine Institute.
-Our innovative outpatient endoscopic surgical procedures are minimally invasive alternatives to traditional open back surgery.
-Our orthopedic specialists have helped tens of thousands of patients correct the cause of their symptoms while avoiding the negative aspects of traditional open spinal surgery.
+If conservative treatment has failed to ease your symptoms caused by lumbar or cervical canal stenosis , contact Laser Spine Institute.
+Our innovative, outpatient surgical procedures are minimally invasive alternatives to traditional open back surgery.
+Our orthopedic specialists have helped tens of thousands of patients address the cause of their symptoms while avoiding the negative aspects of traditional open spine surgery.